Chris-Richards3/MySQL-Project/README.md

 *Output:*
 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/1.png)

-2. List any members that have not participated in a personal session
+**2. List any members that have not participated in a personal session**

 Relevancy - Shows which members to speak to next about trying out a personal session, don’t want to market to customers who already participate in personal sessions.